Weather radar: Constant-altitude plan position indicator

 Since the CAPPI uses the closest angle to the desired height at each point from the radar, the data can originate from slightly different altitudes, as seen on the image, in different points of the radar coverage.
 It is therefore crucial to have a large enough number of sounding angles to minimize this height change.
-Furthermore, the type of data must be changing relatively gradually with height to produce an image that is not noisy.
+Furthermore, the type of data must change relatively gradually with height to produce an image that is not noisy.

 Reflectivity data being relatively smooth with height, CAPPIs are mostly used for displaying them.
 Velocity data, on the other hand, can change rapidly in direction with height and CAPPIs of them are not common.
 It seems that only McGill University is producing regularly Doppler CAPPIs with the 24 angles available on their radar.
 However, some researchers have published papers using velocity CAPPIs to study tropical cyclones and development of NEXRAD products.
 Finally, polarimetric data are recent and often noisy.
 There doesn't seem to have regular use of CAPPI for them although the SIGMET company offer a software capable to produce those types of images.